yuehaowang/SoGCN/README.md

 # SoGCN: Second-Order Graph Convolutional Networks

-This is author's implementation of paper "SoGCN: Second-Order Graph Convolutional Networks" in PyTorch.
+This is the authors' implementation of paper "SoGCN: Second-Order Graph Convolutional Networks" in PyTorch.
 All the hyper-parameters and experiment settings have been included in this repo.

 ## Requirements